deep-security/amazon-guardduty/README.md

 	- Deep Security will run a recommendation scan to ensure the instance has an appropriate security policy
 	- If requested, Deep Security will also enable intrusion prevention on the instance if it isn't already active

-- *Recon:EC2/Portscan* when this finding is raised, Deep Security will run a recommendation scan to ensure the instance has an appropriate security policy.
-If requested, Deep Security will also enable intrusion prevention on the instance if it isn't already active
+- *Recon:EC2/Portscan* when this finding is raised:
+	- Deep Security will run a recommendation scan to ensure the instance has an appropriate security policy
+	- If requested, Deep Security will also enable intrusion prevention on the instance if it isn't already active

+- *UnauthorizedAccess:EC2/MaliciousIPCaller.Custom* when this finding is raised:
+	- Deep Security will run a recommendation scan to ensure the instance has an appropriate security policy
+	- Deep Security will run an integrity scan to ensure that critical files have not changed
-- *UnauthorizedAccess:EC2/MaliciousIPCaller.Custom* > when this finding is raised, Deep Security will run a recommendation scan to ensure the instance has an appropriate security policy.
-It will also run integrity and malware scans to spot abnormal or malicious behaviours.
-If requested, Deep Security will also enable intrusion prevention, anti-malware, and integrity monitoring on the instance if it isn't already active
+	- Deep Security will run a malware scan to look for infections or malicious activity
+	- If requested, Deep Security will also enable intrusion prevention, anti-malware, and integrity monitoring on the instance if it isn't already active

-- *UnauthorizedAccess:EC2/SSHBruteForce* > when this finding is raised, Deep Security will run an integrity scan to ensure that critical files haven't been tampered with.
-It will also run a recommendation scan to ensure the instance has an appropriate security policy.
-It will also run integrity and malware scans to spot abnormal or malicious behaviours.
-IF requested, Deep Security will also enable intrusion prevention and integrity monitoring on the instance if it isn't already active
+- *UnauthorizedAccess:EC2/SSHBruteForce* when this finding is raised:
+	- Deep Security will run a recommendation scan to ensure the instance has an appropriate security policy
+	- Deep Security will run an integrity scan to ensure that critical files have not changed
+	- If requested, Deep Security will also enable intrusion prevention and integrity monitoring on the instance if it isn't already active

+- *CryptoCurrency:\** when any of these findings are raised:
-- *CryptoCurrency:\** > when this finding is raised, Deep Security will run a malware scan to ensure the instance hasn't been infected.
-If requested, Deep Security will also enable anti-malware on the instance if it isn't already active
+	- Deep Security will run a malware scan to ensure the instance hasn't been infected
+	- If requested, Deep Security will also enable anti-malware on the instance if it isn't already active

 ## Support